Josh29-dev/LuThu/README.md

 # LuThu

-LuThu is a programming language specifically for making bots with Discord.
+LuThu is a hassle free plugin for Minecraft java edition.
+The plugin will be available from Java version 1.8+ and won't go any earlier.